Subbeh/arch_bootstrap/README.md

 curl -L b00t.me | bash
 ```

-The script by default points to the config file located at the address http://config.b00t.me but can be changed to any local or remote file.
+The script by default points to the config file located at the address http://config.b00t.me but can be changed to any local or remote file during installation.

 ## Config